named-data/ndn-cxx/docs/code-style.rst

         } // namespace example

     Note that code inside namespace is **not** indented.
-Avoid following:
+Avoid the following:

     .. code-block:: c++